-Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
-A chemotherapy regimen (schedule) usually consists of a specific number of cycles of drugs given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles of drugs given over a set period of time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.

 Chemotherapy is the primary treatment for ALL.
 It may be given by mouth (orally), injected into a vein or muscle, or injected into the cerebral spinal fluid (CSF).
 It is generally done in four phases: